 3. 830 − 462 = _________ Check: _________ + 462 = _________

-Challenge: Write your own 3-digit addition sum where carrying happens in all three columns.
-Solve it and ask a friend to check!
+Challenge: Write your own 4-digit addition sum where carrying happens in all four columns.
+Solve it!

 My sum: _________ + _________ = _________